Aneerajreddy/My_AI_CHATBOT/README.md

 ## Installation

 1. **Download the Executable**:
-   - Download the latest release `.exe` file from the [Releases](https://github.com/yourusername/your-repository/releases) section.
+   - Download the latest release `.exe` file from https://github.com/Aneerajreddy/My_AI_CHATBOT.git

 2. **Run the Executable**:
    - Double-click the `.exe` file to run the application.
 The application will start without requiring Python or additional dependencies to be installed.